Dual Endorsements in Local Races

 Abuse of power is an unlawful act in an official capacity.
 Example: A Judge who knowingly submits false information on a traffic ticket.
 Replied Fred Keeley in classic last word finale style, “DON’T YOU THINK I READ THE FUCKING THING?”
 Of course you did.
 See “Judge Fixes Own Red Light Ticket” for an analysis of the cited example.
 I marvel at how a former California Assembly Speaker Pro Tem would possess the temerity to front the re-election of a Superior Court Judge literally caught fixing her own red light ticket, who should have been censured out of office rather than promoted for re-election.
 It was only when competition emerged with challenger Annrae Angel that Symons knew she would have to answer questions publicly about fixing her own red light ticket.
 Nancy de la Peña entered after Symons calls off her re-election.
 Nary a word from the local ACLU Chapter before, since or later.
 Many people figure that’s just how it is.
 Others fear the outcome if they were to speak out, so they look the other way.

 “It’s OK for you to use ‘foul language.’
 It discredits me.
 Furthermore, I could genuflect before you and it wouldn’t make any difference.”
-I’ve never actually said that to anyone, but it comes to mind for the previous two entries.
+I’ve never actually said that to anyone, but it comes to mind for the previous entry.

 Historical revisionism is always current.
 I realize how difficult the material presented is.
 It has to do with political double standards, hypocrisy and cowardice.
 I’ve heard it all, from the dismissive “My plate is full,” to the evasive “I don’t know enough about it,” to “They’re all like that,” the latter usually followed by the fear-laugh.
 I try to be polite.
 But I realized long ago, and it’s regularly reaffirmed, that most, not all, but most, are petrified by having their accountability, and their opportunist denial, pointed out.
 So invariably it’s my fault.
 And they’re not “victims of my jealous envy,” though I’m OK if that’s claimed.
 I’m to blame for being too late, too angry, not following proper protocols.
 Whatever excuse works.
 Others see the same contradictions and lies I do, but most do not speak out, or only obliquely, at least not currently; that will inevitably change.
 I speak out, and I’m a pariah.
 I’m OK with that.
 Like, so what?
 Have at it.
 I’m not into goonsquad politics, agenda control, or going along to get along and looking the other way for petty power over principle.